MBCProject/mbc-markdown/yfaq/README.md

 ### Will MBC be updated when ATT&CK is updated? ###

 Yes.
 New and updated ATT&CK content supporting malware analysis use cases will be integrated into MBC.
-When a new ATT&CK Technique is defined *after* an MBC Behavior has been defined, the preexisting MBC identifier will be preserved and the ATT&CK identifier will be appended (e.g., M0123:T1234).
+When a new ATT&CK Technique is defined *after* an MBC behavior has been defined, the preexisting MBC identifier will be preserved and the ATT&CK identifier will be appended (e.g., M0123:T1234).
 See the [Identifier](https://github.com/MBCProject/mbc-markdown#ids) section for details.

 ### Will MBC *always* remain distinct from ATT&CK, or someday might its content be merged into ATT&CK? ###